 And I believe now — I’ve checked this out — I believe that sword he’ll be carrying when he comes back is an AR-15.

 Really, this only makes sense, because Jesus would never use a heathen Kalashnikov.
 And don’t ask smartass questions like “why wouldn’t He just carry a M134 Minigun in each mighty hand?” because Jerry Boykin is being serious here, people, and he’s checked this out.

 Now, Jerry Boykin is also fond of another very macho document that Jesus wrote called the U.S. Constitution, and Boykin has some thoughts about that, too, and how it fits together seamlessly with the Bible:

 Now I want you to think about this: where did the Second Amendment come from? … From the Founding Fathers, it’s in the Constitution.
 Well, yeah, I know that.
 But where did the whole concept come from?
-It came from Jesus when he said to his disciples ‘now, if you don’t have a sword, sell your cloak and buy one.’Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+It came from Jesus when he said to his disciples ‘now, if you don’t have a sword, sell your cloak and buy one.’Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 I know, everybody says that was a metaphor.
 IT WAS NOT A METAPHOR!
 He was saying in building my kingdom, you’re going to have to fight at times.
 You won’t build my kingdom with a sword, but you’re going to have to defend yourself.
 And that was the beginning of the Second Amendment, that’s where the whole thing came from.
 I can’t prove that historically and David [Barton] will counsel me when this is over, but I know that’s where it came from.